dubeyaayushi/Labeller_Project/Readme.md

-# Cypress testing framework for laberllerr.
+# Cypress testing framework for labellerr.

 A minimal Cypress framework for testing UI interactions with automatic CSV reporting.